stefan-zh/listcerts.com/README.md

 ### Front end

-- I used [Create React App](https://create-react-app.dev) for bootstrapping a [React](https://reactjs.org/) front end.
+- I use [React](https://reactjs.org/) for the front end.
 The code is strongly typed with Typescript.
 - The UI is built with [React Bootstrap](https://react-bootstrap.github.io/) components.
+- The code is bundled with [Webpack](https://webpack.js.org/) and follows [ES6](https://www.w3schools.com/js/js_es6.asp).

 ### Back end